hmcts/finrem-ccd-definitions/README.md

 Ideally this should be a published NPM package, so that we can include it in package.json but at the moment we include it as a git submodule

 A submodule is simply a pointer to a repo and a commit.
-If you want to reset that repo to the latest upstream master, run
+If you want to reset that repo to the latest upstream master, run:

 ```
 yarn reset-ccd-submodule